dev-summer/dev-summer/README.md

 #### 🤷🏻‍♀️ some other things you might not be curious about </br>
-Formerly worked as regional sales manager at KT</br>
+Formerly worked as a regional sales manager at KT</br>
 Living with **the cutest baby lion** 🐱</br>

 <!---